 Despite the narrow track and tall body, the C-Zero has decent body control thanks to a low centre of gravity.
 The soft springs offer a good ride, and the steering is unexpectedly sharp and responsive.

 Don’t expect sports car-like performance, but the electric motor has plenty of pickup from rest, making darting through traffic easy.
-Acceleration up to 30mph is rapid, but above this it needs to be worked hard and the additional pace will certainly harm the vehicle’s range.
+Acceleration up to 30mph is rapid, but above this it needs to be worked hard and the additional pace will certainly harm the vehicle’s range, while its 0-62mph time of 15.9 seconds is somewhat sedate.

-By comparison, the C1 city car can be leased from £119 a month, making the C-Zero a costly alternative.
+By comparison, the C1 city car can be leased from £119 a month, making the C-Zero a costly, if clean, alternative.